Bernardo-MG/mule-ws-security-soap-example/readme.md

 It includes an endpoint for each type of endpoint Mule supports (code-first, WSDL-first, simple, proxy and consumer), and to these all the possible security protocols (unsecured, password, signed and encrypted) are applied.

-It is meant to be just an example, and for that reason is kept as simple as possible.
-Still it will try to show how a real application would be built.
+It is meant to be just an example, and for that reason is kept as simple as possible, avoiding the use of external web services.
+Still it tries to show how a real application would be built.

 ## Features